+Public Health Regulations

-CalGEM did not enact any new regulations impacting underground storage in 2020 but began a Public Health pre-rulemaking in February 2020.
-The CalGEM Public Health rulemaking process is intended to update public health and safety protections for communities near oil and gas production operations.
-This process began in response to a November 2019 directive by Governor Gavin Newsom and Assembly Bill 1057 (Limon) which established a new mission for CalGEM to protect public health, safety, and the environment.
-The formal rulemaking is scheduled to begin in Spring 2021.
+This regulation updates public health and safety protections for communities near oil and gas production operations.
+This process began in response to a November 2019 directive by Governor Gavin Newsom and has resulted in a preliminary draft rule.
+It is unknown if this rulemaking will apply to Underground Storage fields.
+The formal rulemaking is scheduled to begin in Summer 2022.